 The straps I’m reviewing today are the updated versions of their popular Leash and Cuff which we received to test a month before the official launch date.
 We’re pretty excited about these new products and if you’re a Peak Design fan, we’re sure you will be too!

 Ethics statement: Peak Design provided us with the new Leash and Cuff to test.
 We were not asked to write anything about the straps in exchange for the opportunity, nor were we provided with any other kind of compensation.
 All opinions we express regarding the products are our own.
 Within the article, there are affiliate links.
-If you buy something from them after clicking the link, we will receive a small commission that helps support the site.
+If you buy something from them after clicking the link, we will receive a small commission.
 Don’t worry – the price remains the same for you!
 Thank you!

 The Leash is Peak Design’s slimmest strap and also one of its most versatile in that it can be used as a neck strap, sling strap, or safety tether.
 It best suits small to medium sized mirrorless cameras with a lightweight prime lens or kit zoom attached.

 A few subtle changes have been made in comparison to the original Leash (review here), so let’s have a look at them now.

 First of all, you’ll notice that the Leash now has two updated quick-adjusters made of aluminium and Hypalon hardware.